X-Force (comic book): Moore period

 In 1997, writer John Francis Moore took over the series and began revisiting plot developments that had been left ignored throughout Loeb's run, including Dani Moonstar infiltrating the MLF and the true perpetrator of the Camp Verde massacre.
 Following the Operation Zero Tolerance storyline, the team effectively disbanded in issue #70, and Cable, Caliban, Domino, Rictor and Shatterstar were written out of the series.
 The next year's worth of issues followed the remaining cast members Meltdown, Siryn, Sunspot, Warpath and Danielle Moonstar on a road trip across America.
 During this time James Proudstar was able to get closure on the massacre of his tribe, and subsequently stopped using the codename Warpath.
 The Reignfire story was also followed up on, with a new and more complete explanation for what had actually happened during Sunspot's disappearance.
 Former team members Cable, Cannonball, Domino, Rictor and Shatterstar all made one-off reappearances, as did New Mutants characters Karma and Skids.

-In 1998, Moore and new artist Jim Cheung had X-Force move into new headquarters in San Francisco, returned Cannonball and later Domino to the team, and added Bedlam, a mutant who could disrupt electronic equipment; they also gained a new ally in sorceress Jennifer Kale.
+In 1998, Moore and new artist Jim Cheung had X-Force move into new headquarters in San Francisco, returned Domino and Cannonball to the team, and added Bedlam, a mutant who could disrupt electronic equipment; they also gained a new ally in sorceress Jennifer Kale.
 A new major antagonist came to prominence in the Damocles Foundation, an organisation founded by rogue Deviants, Eternals and humans.
-Former New Mutant Magma also reappeared as an antagonist.
+Magma the former New Mutant also reappeared as an antagonist.
 Dani Moonstar acquired new superpowers, being able to manipulate quantum energies.
 Towards the end of the run, Siryn and Sunspot left the team and continued as recurring guests.
-The 1999 annual centred around Rictor and Shatterstar, showing what they had been doing since leaving the team together.
+The 1999 annual starred Rictor and Shatterstar, showing what they had been doing since leaving the team together.

 Sales steadily declined throughout this period, falling from selling over 100,000 copies per issue to between forty and fifty thousand by the end of Moore's run with issue #100.
 A similar sales decline was observed in other ancillary X-Men titles, including Generation X and X-Man.